bytedance/matxscript/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Matxscript's documentation!
+Welcome to MATXScript's documentation!
 ======================================

 Introduction
 --------------------------------------
 MATXScript(Matx) is a high-performance, extensible Python AOT compiler that compiles Python class/function to C++ without any runtime overhead.
 Typical speedups over Python are on the order of 10-100x.
 Matx supports pmap which can lead to speedups many times higher still.

 Currently matx is widely used in Bytedance.
+Including:

-Including: 1) Unify the training and inference for deep learning; 2) Accelerate some offline MapReduce tasks; 3) Provide flexibility for some C++ engines, etc.
+1) Unify the training and inference for deep learning.
+2) Accelerate some offline MapReduce tasks.
+3) Provide flexibility for some C++ engines, etc.

 A Quick Example
 --------------------------------------

 .. code:: python

     import matx
     import timeit